Guide to black box penetration testing

 Data analysis

-Analyzing responses, error messages, timing, headers, and payload differences helps to infer backend logic, data structures, or API behavior.
+Analyzing response timing, error messages, headers, and payload differences to infer backend logic, authorization behavior, or data structures.
+Techniques like response diffing and timing analysis can reveal authentication gaps or information leakage.

 Test scaffolding